They Live: Legacy

 They Live was ranked #18 on Entertainment Weekly magazine's "The Cult 25: The Essential Left-Field Movie Hits Since '83" list in 2008.

-Rotten Tomatoes ranked the fight scene between Roddy Piper's character, Nada, and Keith David's character, Frank Armitage, seventh on their list of "The 20 Greatest Fight Scenes Ever".
-The fight scene influenced The Wrestler, whose director, Darren Aronofsky, interpreted the scene as a spoof.
-The fight scene was parodied by the TV show South Park in the episode "Cripple Fight."
-Shepard Fairey credits the film as a major source of inspiration, sharing a similar logo to his "Andre the Giant Has a Posse" campaign.
-"They Live was…the basis for my use of the word 'obey'," Fairey said.
-"The movie has a very strong message about the power of commercialism and the way that people are manipulated by advertising."
+Rotten Tomatoes ranked the fight scene between Roddy Piper's character Nada and Keith David's character Frank Armitage seventh on their list of "The 20 Greatest Fight Scenes Ever".
+The fight scene influenced the 2008 film The Wrestler, whose director, Darren Aronofsky, interpreted the scene as a spoof.
+The fight scene was parodied by the TV show South Park in the episode "Cripple Fight".
+Shepard Fairey credits the film as a major source of inspiration, sharing a similar logo to his Andre the Giant Has a Posse campaign.
+"They Live was...the basis for my use of the word 'obey'", Fairey said.
+"The movie has a very strong message about the power of commercialism and the way that people are manipulated by advertising".

+The 1991 video game The Simpsons: Bart vs. the Space Mutants features a reference to the movie, with Bart using special sunglasses to see a group of aliens who have invaded Springfield.

 Novelist Jonathan Lethem called They Live one of his "favorite movies of the eighties, hands down".
-He said, "It's a great movie...Look at what it does to people, look at how it emboldens and provokes...It's disturbing and ridiculous and outrageous and uncomfortable, but I think it's the kind of great movie that doesn't really need defense, it just needs to be given the air."
+He said, "It's a great movie...Look at what it does to people, look at how it emboldens and provokes...It's disturbing and ridiculous and outrageous and uncomfortable, but I think it's the kind of great movie that doesn't really need defense, it just needs to be given the air".
 Lethem wrote a book-length homage to the movie for the Soft Skull Press Deep Focus series.

-The 2013 video game Saints Row IV features an extended parody of They Live, with Roddy Piper and Keith David voicing fictionalized versions of themselves in a recreation of the fight scene between Nada and Armitage.
+The 2013 video game Saints Row IV features an extended parody of the film with Roddy Piper and Keith David voicing fictionalized versions of themselves in a recreation of the fight scene between Nada and Armitage.

 Rock band Green Day paid homage to They Live in their music video for "Back in the USA" from the album Greatest Hits: God's Favorite Band.
-Similarly, punk band Anti-Flag used the film as inspiration for their 2020 music video, "The Disease".
+Similarly, punk band Anti-Flag used the film as inspiration for the music video for their song "The Disease".
 David Banner and 9th Wonder also used the film as the influence behind their 2010 video for "Slow Down".

-Minnesota-based alternative hip-hop artist P.O.S. used scenes from the film interspersed with clips of himself for the song, "Roddy Piper" off his 2017 album, Chill, Dummy.
+Minnesota-based alternative hip-hop artist P.O.S. used scenes from the film interspersed with clips of himself for the song "Roddy Piper" from his 2017 album Chill, Dummy.

 In July 2018, the film was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.

-The film is noted for a popularly quoted line spoken by Nada: "I have come here to chew bubblegum and kick ass.
-And I'm all out of bubblegum."